Bird Island Decarbonisation

 Background to the project

-BAS organised an Innovation Exchange event in November 2020 in partnership with the Knowledge Transfer Network (KTN).
+The British Antarctic Survey (BAS) organised an Innovation Exchange event in November 2020 in partnership with the Knowledge Transfer Network (KTN).
 The aim was to ask small businesses to submit proposals including opportunities and technologies to decarbonise Bird Island Research Station.

 Different types of renewable energy were considered for the site and were discounted for various reasons.
 For example, although wind could provide a significant portion of the station’s energy, there are concerns about its potential impact on wildlife.
 Marine based renewables were also decided against due to the potential of sea ice build-up and the significant infrastructure it would require.
 Ultimately solar was selected as the best option for the project.

-Following the pitches delivered through the KTN, one of the winning teams, Danecca, completed a feasibility study on the optimisation of the planned energy system for Bird Island; a 127kWp solar system, an energy storage system of modular Li-Ion batteries of 240kWh and a control system will be implemented to maximise efficiency and achieve significant fuel savings by managing supply and demand of energy sources ensuring optimal fuel efficiency for the generators.
-Further feasibility work was completed by a team of students from Cardiff University which completed a project identifying technologies to aid in the decarbonisation of energy generation at Bird Island.
-This project won the Inspired Engineers Award 2021, celebrating students whose projects help solve a real-world problem.
+Following the pitches delivered through the KTN, one of the winning teams, Danecca, completed a feasibility study on the optimisation of the planned energy system for Bird Island; the proposed system of solar PVs, energy storage and smart controls aimed at maximising efficiency and achieving significant fuel savings by managing supply and demand of energy sources and ensuring optimal fuel efficiency for the generators.